ESnark/blowback/README.md

    - Development Server updates the browser or emits HMR events automatically

 2. **Web Browser → MCP Server**:
-   - HMR events and console logs are captured through Puppeteer.
+   - HMR events and console logs are captured through Playwright.
    - MCP Server queries the current state of the browser or captures a screenshot

 3. **MCP Server → MCP Client**: